 What to splurge on

-When it comes to splurging on designer goods, your best bets are accessories like shoes and purses.
+When it comes to splurging on designer goods, your best bets are accessories like shoes, school tote bags, and purses.
 These pieces can instantly transform an outfit, making plain white tee + jeans look effortlessly chic.
 But not all accessories are made equal.
 If you’re spending $$$$, you want to stick to classic and timeless pieces, as those are the ones that retain (or even increase) their value.
 You also want to consider your personal style, and select items that will match with your current wardrobe.

 Where to Shop